 Average precipitation: Rainfall - 39.14", Snowfall - 71.1"

 Government Services and Facilities

 Form of Government

-Council /Mayor form of government with a full time city administrator to manage day to day operations.
+Council / Administrator form of government - A full time city administrator manages day to day operations.

 Niles City Police Department

 16 full time police officers, 2 part time officers and 33 support personnel including reserve officers.